 “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world.
 And the world is passing away, and the lust of it; but he who does the will of God abides forever.” — 1 John 2: 15–17

 Everybody imitates.
 We cannot resist Mimetic contagion, and that will never change.
 But there are bad ways to copy and good ways to copy.
-Bad imitators copy other people.
-Like an evil-doer whose possessed by Satan, they follow the crowd and mirror false idols.
-Good imitators copy a transcendent goal or figure.
+Bad imitators follow the crowd and mirror false idols, while good imitators copy a transcendent goal or figure.

 Imitation draws people together.
 Then, it pulls them apart like an ocean riptide.

 At first, two people who share the same desire will be united by it.
 But if they cannot share what they both desire, their relationship will transform.
 They’ll turn from the best of friends to the worst of enemies.
 Conventional wisdom says that we loathe people who are nothing like us.
 But when it comes to envy, jealousy, and resentment Girard takes a different perspective.
 Since small disagreements loom large in the imagination, Girard wrote that social differences and rigid hierarchies maintain peace.
 When those differences collapse, the infectious spread of violence accelerates.
 The fiercest rivalries emerge not between people who are different, but people who are the same.
 The more two people share the same desires, the greater the risk of Mimetic competition.